How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 The identified benefits of attributing \textit{identity} to a chatbot are the following:

-\textbf{[B1] to increase engagement: }when evaluating signals of playful interactions, \cite{liao2018all} found that agent-oriented conversations (asking about agent's traits and status) are consistent with the tendency to anthropomorphize the agent and engage in chit-chat.
-In the educational scenario, \cite{silvervarg2013iterative} also observed questions about agent's appearance, intellectual capacities, and sexual orientation, although the researchers considered these questions inappropriate for the context of tutoring chatbots.
-When comparing human-like vs. machine-like language style, greetings, and chatbot's framing, \cite{araujo2018living} noticed that using informal language, having a human name, and using greetings associated with human communication resulted in significantly higher scores for adjectives like likeable, friendly, and personal.
-In addition, framing the agent as ``intelligent'' also had a slightly influence in users' scores.
+\textbf{[B1] to increase engagement: }when evaluating signals of playful interactions, \citet{liao2018all} found that agent-oriented conversations (asking about an agent's traits and status) are consistent with the tendency to anthropomorphize the agent and engage in chit-chat.
+In the educational scenario, \citet{silvervarg2013iterative} also observed questions about agents' appearance, intellectual capacities, and sexual orientation, although the researchers considered these questions inappropriate for the context of tutoring chatbots.
+When comparing human-like vs. machine-like language style, greetings, and framing, \citet{araujo2018living} noticed that using informal language, having a human name, and using greetings associated with human communication resulted in significantly higher scores for adjectives like likeable, friendly, and personal.
+In addition, framing the agent as ``intelligent'' also had a slight influence on users' scores.

-\textbf{[B2] to increase human-likeness:} some attributes may convey a perceived human-likeness. \cite{araujo2018living} showed that using a human-like language style, name, and greetings resulted in significantly higher scores for naturalness.
+\textbf{[B2] to increase human-likeness:} some attributes may convey a perceived human-likeness. \citet{araujo2018living} showed that using human-like language style, name, and greetings resulted in significantly higher scores for naturalness.
 The chatbot's framing influenced the outcomes when combined with other anthropomorphic clues.
-When evaluating different typefaces for a financial adviser chatbot, \cite{candello2017typefaces} found that users perceive machine-like typefaces as more chatbot-like, although they did not find strong evidence of handwriting-like typefaces conveying humanness.
+When evaluating different typefaces for a financial adviser chatbot, \citet{candello2017typefaces} found that users perceive machine-like typefaces as more chatbot-like, although they did not find strong evidence of handwriting-like typefaces conveying humanness.

 The surveyed literature also highlights challenges regarding \textit{identity}: